ecomods/patternscaper/.github/instructions/development_plan.instructions.md

 The landscapes that can be generated include:

-- sharp treelines: a sharp transition between two vegetation types, e.g. mangroves and salt marsh, with no ecotone zone in between.
+- **sharp treelines**: A sharp transition between two vegetation types, e.g. mangroves and salt marsh, with no ecotone zone in between.
+  - **Algorithm**: Simple horizontal division of landscape with all pixels above treeline_position = 1, below = 0
+  - **Key parameters**: width, height, treeline_position (0-1), rotation (degrees)

-- diffuse treelines: a gradual transition between the two vegetation types
+- **diffuse treelines**: A gradual transition between the two vegetation types.
+  - **Algorithm**: Probability of tree presence decreases with row index using formula: prob = 1 - (normalized_row)^steepness
+  - **Key parameters**: width, height, steepness (controls transition rate), rotation

-- curvy treelines: a transition with a sharp but curvy treeline
+- **curvy treelines**: A transition with a sharp but curvy treeline.
+  - **Algorithm**: Uses sine wave to create undulating boundary following formula: i > (treeline_row + sin(2π*j/sine_length) \* sine_height)
+  - **Key parameters**: width, height, treeline_position, sine_length (wavelength, default: 20), sine_height (amplitude, default: 5)

-- fingers: a transition zone where one vegetation type, e.g. the mangrove trees, grows finger-like into the other vegetation type, e.g. the salt marsh.
-These fingers can be straight or bent.
+- **fingers**: A transition zone where one vegetation type grows finger-like into the other.
+  - **Straight Fingers Algorithm**: Creates rectangular extensions from treeline evenly distributed across landscape width
+  - **Bent Fingers Algorithm**: Similar to straight fingers but uses sine function to create bending effect
+  - **Key parameters**: width, height, treeline_position, num_fingers (default: 5), finger_width (pixels, default: 3), finger_length_prop (proportion of height, default: 0.3)

-- scattered trees: a landscape where trees are randomly scattered in the salt marsh
+- **scattered trees**: A landscape where trees are randomly scattered in one vegetation type.
+  - **Algorithm**: Creates sharp treeline base landscape with random tree placement below treeline based on scatter_density
+  - **Key parameters**: width, height, treeline_position, scatter_density (0-1), scatter_zone_prop (proportion of height)

-- sine bands: parallel bands of vegetation types, e.g. mangroves and salt marsh, that are arranged in a sine wave pattern in the ecotone.
+- **sine bands**: Parallel bands of vegetation types arranged in a sine wave pattern.
+  - **Algorithm**: Generates wavy bands parallel to treeline with each band following a sine wave pattern
+  - **Key parameters**: width, height, treeline_position, band_thickness (default: 3), band_spacing (default: 10), frequency (2π/100 recommended for 100×100), amplitude (default: 5), noise (TRUE/FALSE), noise_sd (default: 1)

-- clustered trees: a landscape where trees are clustered in the salt marsh.
+- **clustered trees**: A landscape where trees are clustered.
+  - **Algorithm**: Places specified number of cluster centers in scatter zone with decreasing tree probability based on distance from centers using formula: 1-(dist/radius)²
+  - **Key parameters**: width, height, treeline_position, num_clusters (default: 5), cluster_radius (default: 5), scatter_zone_prop, elongation_x/y (for elliptical clusters, default: 1), seed (for reproducibility)

 All landscapes can be created in different sizes and with different parameters, such as the density of trees, the curvature of treelines, or the size of the fingers.
 The user can also specify the resolution of the landscape, which will determine the size of the pixels in the raster image.
 In addition, each landscape can also be created in a rotated version, because also rotated landscapes should be classified correctly by the neural network.

-To make it easy for the user to generate training landscapes, the package will also provide a function to generate a set of synthetic landscapes with different ecotone characteristics.
+To make it easy for the user to generate training landscapes, the package will also provide a function to generate a set of synthetic landscapes with different ecotone characteristics (function `generate_training_landscapes`).
 The user can specify the number of landscapes they want to generate and the type of landscapes they want to include in the set.
 Then, this function will call the landscape generation function multiple times and return a list of generated landscapes.

 ### Plot landscapes